 - The main cast of Cowboy Bebop becomes this, but only very late in the series.
 It's their becoming a proper Band Of Brothers, rather than just a group of people sharing a ship, that makes the ending as poignant and difficult as it is.

-- Gatchaman.
+- Science Ninja Team Gatchaman.
 One of the original Five Man Bands, the Science Ninja Team may fight, argue and generally crawl all over each other's nerves, but when push comes to shove they'll go through hell for one another.
 Arguably the origin of the Super Sentai version of the trope.

 - The crew of the Gekko in Eureka Seven.

-- One Piece.
-The Straw Hats aren't just a crew.
+- The Straw Hats aren't just a crew.
 They're family.